-- 6. I accidentally killed the terminal where PGS is running, how should I proceed PGS?
+5. I accidentally killed the terminal where PGS is running, how should I proceed PGS?
 No worries, just go to the working directory and execute the PGS again using the exact same command (sh runPgs.sh).
-PGS is capable of tracking the last interruption and restarting the workflows from there without hasle (as long as the last workflow state recorded in pyflow.data/remains valid). - 7.
-PGS was terminated because of errors before creating any results, what should I do?
+PGS is capable of tracking the last interruption and restarting the workflows from there without hasle (as long as the last workflow state recorded in pyflow.data/remains valid).

+- 6. PGS was terminated because of errors before creating any results, what should I do?
 You can first check the log files created under pyflow.data/logs/ and try to fix that problems.
 However, in most cases the failures come from the input files, e.g. the matrix file or TAD file.
 Here are some points to check while fixing the error(s): - Make sure all formating rules are met. - The Hi-C matrix should represent a complete genome (include gaps so it is continues) in uniformlysized bins. - TADs representation must be continues (include gaps and centromeres and label them as "gap" and "CEN", respectively.
 Every chromosome has one "CEN").
-Of course, the size of TADs can differ. - All numeric must be integers (Hi-C counts, TAD genomic loci, etc.) except probability values (floating number from 0 to 1). - 8.
+Of course, the size of TADs can differ. - All numeric must be integers (Hi-C counts, TAD genomic loci, etc.) except probability values (floating number from 0 to 1). - 7.
 What is TAD and how to get it for PGS run?
 TAD (Topologically Associating Domain) is a continuous genomic region within which interact relatively frequently, whereas interactions across a TAD boundary occur relatively infrequently.
 Depending on the genome, their size can vary from tens of kb to a few Mb.
 We think this is a good chromosomal unit for 3D models.
 There are many TAD calling algorithm out there you can use.
-Ours is pretty much simple and quick, it's called TopDom and can be downloaded here. - 9.
+Ours is pretty much simple and quick, it's called TopDom and can be downloaded here. - 8.
 How many structures do I need to generate?
 We think it will depend on your analysis, but in general the more the better.
 The radial position of chromosomes or TADs, for example, are relatively stable so that hundreds to a thousand of structures are good enough.
 To reproduce the Hi-C map that comes from million of cells, we need around 10,000 structures.
 Beyond that we may gain marginal increase of correlations but computational costly.
-If the object of study, e.g. higher order interactions, are rare events like ~1%, consider getting at least 10,000 structures. - 10.
+If the object of study, e.g. higher order interactions, are rare events like ~1%, consider getting at least 10,000 structures. - 9.
 What is probMat.hdf5.hmat under result/probMat/ folder?
 It is a TAD-TAD probability matrix obtained from your raw matrix or converted from your TAD-TAD probability matrix text file.
-This matrix can be used to get a replica population: copy it to a new directory, run the PGS-helper and choose option 3. - 11.
+This matrix can be used to get a replica population: copy it to a new directory, run the PGS-helper and choose option 3. - 10.
 Are the messages on screen while PGS is running saved somewhere?
-Yes, the stdout log messages are accumulated in your working directory under pyflow.data/logs/pyflow_log.txt. - 12.
-What is the pyflow.data/logs/pyflow_tasks_stdout_log.txt for?
+Yes, the stdout log messages are accumulated in your working directory under pyflow.data/logs/pyflow\log.txt. - 11.
+What is the pyflow.data/logs/pyflow\tasks\stdout\log.txt for?
 It contains detail information of all specific running jobs, i.e. processing matrix and modeling report (timing and scoring for all structures at all A/M cycles).
-For instance, you can search for "copy0.hms" in the log file and see how it performs from initial to final stages.
+For instance, you can search for "copy0.hms" in the log file and see how it performs from initial to final stages. - 12.
+Any reference for the PGS? - Kalhor et al. Genome architectures revealed by tethered chromosome conformation capture and population-based modeling.
+Nat.
+Biotechnol.
+30, 90-98 (2012). - Tjong et al. Population-based 3D genome structure analysis reveals driving forces in spatial genome organizations.
+PNAS 113, E1663-E1672 (2016). - Coming soon....